trans-travel/trans-travel/us/tn.md

 Tennessee does not recognize non-binary gender.

-Tennessee specify defines male, female, and similar words based on sex assigned at birth and/or chromosomes.
+Tennessee specifically defines _male_, _female_, and similar words based on sex assigned at birth and/or chromosomes.

 ## Medical Care